syncfusion-content/blazor-docs/blazor/datagrid/column-rendering.md

 # Column Rendering in Blazor DataGrid Component

+In Syncfusion Blazor DataGrid, column rendering provides you with the ability to finely control how data is presented.
+This allows you to manually define columns, automatically generate them, and dynamically customize data presentation.
+With column rendering, you can ensure that your data is displayed exactly as needed, offering a wide range of possibilities for organizing and showcasing information within the grid.

+The column definitions are used as the DataSource schema in the grid.
+The grid operations such as sorting, filtering and grouping etc. are performed based on column definitions.
+The [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) property of grid column is necessary to map the datasource values in the grid columns.

+> If the column `Field` is not specified in the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource), the column values will be empty.
+> If the `Field` name contains **dot** operator, it is considered as complex binding.
+> It is must to define the `Field` property for a Template column, to perform CRUD or data Operations such as filtering, searching etc.

 ## Define columns manually

 To define columns manually in DataGrid, you can use the `GridColumn` component to define the columns and represent each column with its respective properties such as [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field), [HeaderText](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_HeaderText), [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type), and [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Width) set accordingly.
 This allows you to customize the column's behavior and appearance based on the requirements.